Acinonyx (cheetah) From Gk. akineo

 anyway.)

-Pan troglodytes (L.) (chimpanzee) Linnaeus,
+Pan troglodytes (Linnaeus) (chimpanzee) Linnaeus,

 relying on unreliable stories, named a species Homo troglodytes.